halannhile/nhi-chelsea-le-website/content/authors/admin/_index.md

 Hello, thanks for visiting my website.

-I am doing my Bachelor of Actuarial Science at Monash University, majoring also in Econometrics and Business Analytics.
-My goal is to redefine the ways that actuaries work, by incorporating machine learning and data science into the traditional types of work that we normally do.
-Further down the line, I wish to complete a PhD in Statistics, Econometrics, Business Statistics or Financial Maths, depending on where my life will head towards in the next couple of years.
-And then eventually, my dream is to become an academic, write textbooks and contribute to the education of future Vietnamese actuaries.
+I am doing my Bachelor of Actuarial Science at Monash University, majoring in Business Analytics.
+My goal is to redefine the ways that actuaries work, by incorporating machine learning, statistical computing and data analytics into the traditional types of work that we normally do.
+Further down the line, I wish to complete a PhD in Computing Statistics or Financial Maths, depending on where my life will head towards in the next couple of years.
+My ultimate dream is to become an academic, write textbooks and contribute to the education of future Vietnamese statisticians and actuaries.

-Outside my studies, I love playing the piano, enjoying nature and reading a good textbook or non-fiction work.
+Outside my studies, I love playing the piano, enjoying nature and reading a good textbook.